 Some long-term benefits are calculated with reference to the annual performance of the company, and are conditional on staff members' continued employment at the point at which they become payable.
-Such benefits are recognised in the statement of comprehensive income and the statement of financial position when conditions are fully satisfied.
+Such benefits are recognised in the Statement of Comprehensive Income and the Statement of Financial Position when conditions are fully satisfied.

-Notes to the financial statements for the year ended 31 December 2019 continued k.
+k.
 Taxation, including deferred income taxes